Roger Johnson (footballer)

-Roger Johnson (born 28 April 1983) is an English football manager and retired footballer who is currently manager at Brackley Town.
+Roger Johnson (born 28 April 1983) is an English football manager and retired footballer who was most recently manager at Brackley Town.

 Johnson began his career with Wycombe Wanderers, where he spent six years as a professional.
 He then joined Welsh side Cardiff City in 2006 for £275,000.
-He was part of the team that reached the 2008 FA Cup Final and was twice chosen as the club's Player of the Year in his three-year stint with the club.
+He was part of the team that reached the 2008 FA Cup final and was twice chosen as the club's Player of the Year in his three-year stint with the club.

 He moved into the Premier League by signing for Birmingham City in 2009 for £5 million, with whom he won the 2011 League Cup.
 He departed Birmingham in 2011 after their relegation to join Midlands neighbours Wolverhampton Wanderers, with whom he suffered two further consecutive relegations, leading to his exclusion from first team involvement.
 After loan spells with Sheffield Wednesday and West Ham United, Johnson left Wolves by mutual consent, and spent the latter part of the 2014–15 season with Charlton Athletic.
 He played for Indian Super League club Pune City in 2015 before returning to Charlton in January 2016.
 Released at the end of the season, Johnson signed a short-term contract with Bromley in October 2017.

 Career

 Wycombe Wanderers

 Johnson spent time at Portsmouth and AFC Bournemouth before joining Wycombe Wanderers as a 15-year-old, where he developed through the club's youth system.
 He made his first-team debut for Wycombe in the final game of the 1999–2000 season against Cambridge United, becoming the youngest ever player to make a Football League appearance for the club at the time, at the age of 17 years and 8 days.
-The following season, Johnson also made one substitute appearance, and was on the bench as Wycombe beat Premier League club Leicester City in the FA Cup quarter finals.
+The following season, Johnson also made one substitute appearance, and was on the bench as Wycombe beat Premier League club Leicester City in the FA Cup quarter-finals.
 The 2003–04 season saw Johnson in and out of the side under manager Tony Adams but he was still awarded the Fans' Player of the Year Award.

 After the departure of Adams after one season (6 months), Johnson became a regular in the side and was handed the captaincy by new manager John Gorman when he took over in November 2004, as well as finishing second in the player of the year award to forward Nathan Tyson.